 - Pay attention to what’s happening around and cooperate.
-“Stranger Things” plays on nostalgia feeling in a lot of ways referring to the late 80’s in the USA.
-Throwing in frozen Eggo waffles in the show was just another reference from the decade when waffles were dominating on the breakfast tables everywhere, so that added some 80s flavor for the serial and gained a lot of credits to Eggo.
-Interesting fact is that Netflix doesn’t offer any paid placement in their shows, so Eggo had to find their own way to get in there and found a way to revive the product.
+“Stranger Things” plays on nostalgia feeling in a lot of ways referring to the late ’80s in the USA.
+Throwing in frozen Eggo waffles in the show was just another reference from the decade when waffles were dominating on the breakfast tables everywhere, so that added some 80s flavour for the serial and gained a lot of credits to Eggo.
+An interesting fact is that Netflix doesn’t offer any paid placement in their shows, so Eggo had to find their own way to get in there and found a way to revive the product.

 - Feed your audience with something they like.
-To create a social media campaign or at least a buzz about yourself, you need to know what your audience love and try bring it to them to initiate the user generated content.
+To create a social media campaign or at least a buzz about yourself, you need to know what your audience love and try to bring it to them to initiate the user-generated content.

 2. Ryanair.
 “Low Fares” Digital Marketing Campaign

 Ryanair is the company which is always in a challenge mode.
 In order to satisfy its customers while making huge decisions and win fights in the market, a good sense of audience needs is necessary.
-The communication also has to be clear and sometimes even with some humor.
-This is what company did on the social media during the 2018 FIFA World Cup in Russia.
+The communication also has to be clear and sometimes even with some humour.
+This is what the company did on social media during the 2018 FIFA World Cup in Russia.

-To the biggest Germans disappointment, German football team (head coach Joachim Löw) lost against South Korea and its performance in the championship was ended.
-At the very next day Ryanair responded to this matter and made its move on social media.
+To the biggest Germans disappointment, the German football team (head coach Joachim Löw) lost against South Korea and its performance in the championship was ended.
+At the very next day, Ryanair responded to this matter and made its move on social media.

 The company adapted its slogan “low fares” to “Löw fares” for unexpected exists and flights on the last minute using the context of the unexpected German defeat.
 Ryanair perfectly proved its point of being the expert of the cheap flights.
 Even though this move was not planned or continued as a separate marketing campaign, it received a lot of attention in social media and this is why we included in our top marketing campaign list.